-- (b) The name and mailing address of the legal owner of the property; - (c) The species and diameter of each tree proposed to be removed; - (d) Justification for the removal of each tree proposed to be removed including a certified arborist's report describing the tree's condition and structure, unless waived by the town; - (e) Proposed replacement trees and their locations; - (f) A scaled plan showing parcel property lines, exact locations of the trees proposed to be removed keyed to the application form, the proposed locations of any replacement trees, and any additional information deemed necessary by the Public Works Director.
-Each tree proposed to be altered or removed must also be physically marked on site; - (g) The name of the contractor designated to do the tree work and a copy of their current Town of Ross business license; - (h) The signature of the legal owner of the parcel; - (2) Criteria for approval.
-A Tree Alteration or Removal Permit may be issued only if one or more of the following considerations are met: - (a) The alteration or removal is necessary due to the condition of the tree with respect to its general health, damage, disease, danger of falling, proximity or damage to existing structures, or interference with utility services; - (b) The alteration or removal is necessary to allow the economic enjoyment of the property, such as construction of improvements; - (c) The alteration or removal will not adversely impact the subject property or neighboring properties; nor result in significant erosion or the diversion of increased flows of surface water: - (d) The alteration or removal is necessary due to fire hazards; - (e) The alteration or removal represents good forestry practices such as, but not limited to, consideration of the number of healthy trees the site will support; - (3) Additional criteria.
-Criteria for approval of a Tree Alteration or Removal Permit will be weighed against: - (a) The number, species, age, size, and location of existing trees in the area; - (b) The effect of the requested alteration or removal on shade areas or solar access; - (c) The effect of the requested alteration or removal on soil retention, water retention, and diversion or increased flow of surface water; - (d) The effect of the requested alteration or removal on wildlife or creek habitat; - (e) The effect of the requested alteration or removal on historic value; - (f) The effect of the requested alteration or removal on scenic beauty; - (g) The effect of the requested alteration or removal on the general welfare of the town as a whole. - (4) Replacement tree.
-Unless otherwise specified by the Public Works Director or Town Council, replacement trees shall be required at the following ratios: - (a) A tree in good or excellent condition and structure shall be replaced on a one-to-one trunk diameter basis.
-(Example: 1 21" dbh tree in good or excellent condition must be replaced with new trees totaling 21" trunk diameter); - (b) A tree in fair or marginal condition or structure shall be replaced on a three-to-one trunk diameter basis.
-(Example: a 21" dbh tree in fair or marginal condition must be replaced with new trees totaling 7" trunk diameter); - (c) A tree in poor condition or creating a hazard to a building and/or structure, shall be replaced with 2 inches replacement trunk diameter.
+- (e) Proposed replacement trees and their locations; - (f) A scaled plan showing parcel property lines, exact locations of the trees proposed to be removed keyed to the application form, the proposed locations of any replacement trees, and any additional information deemed necessary by the town planner.
+Each tree proposed to be altered or removed must also be physically marked on site; - (g) The name of the contractor designated to do the tree work and a copy of their current Town of Ross business license; - (h) The signature of the legal owner of the parcel. - (2) Criteria for approval.
+A permit may be issued only if one or more of the following considerations are met: - (a) The alteration or removal is necessary due to the condition of the tree with respect to its general health, damage, disease, danger of falling, proximity or damage to existing structures, or interference with utility services; - (b) The alteration or removal is necessary to allow the economic enjoyment of the property, such as construction of improvements; - (c) The alteration or removal will not adversely impact the subject property or neighboring properties; nor result in significant erosion or the diversion of increased flows of surface water; - (d) The alteration or removal is necessary due to fire hazards; - (e) The alteration or removal represents good forestry practices such as, but not limited to, consideration of the number of healthy trees the site will support; - (3) Additional criteria.
+Criteria for approval of a permit will be weighed against: - (a) The number, species, age, size, and location of existing trees in the area; - (b) The effect of the requested alteration or removal on shade areas or solar access; - (c) The effect of the requested alteration or removal on soil retention, water retention, and diversion or increased flow of surface water; - (d) The effect of the requested alteration or removal on wildlife or creek habitat; - (e) The effect of the requested alteration or removal on historic value; - (f) The effect of the requested alteration or removal on scenic beauty; - (g) The effect of the requested alteration or removal on the general welfare of the town as a whole. - (4) Replacement tree.
+Unless otherwise specified by the town planner or town council, replacement trees shall be required at the following ratios: - (a) A tree in good or excellent condition and structure shall be replaced on a one-to-one trunk diameter basis.
+(Example: a 21" dbh tree in good or excellent condition must be replaced with new trees totaling 21" trunk diameter). - (b) A tree in fair or marginal condition or structure shall be replaced on a three-to one trunk diameter basis.
+(Example: a 21" dbh tree in fair or marginal condition must be replaced with new trees totaling 7" trunk diameter) - (c) A tree in poor condition or hazardous structure shall be replaced with 2 inches replacement trunk diameter.